-Edna Beryl represents the third discovery by Emmerson (and partners) of high grade, hematite-chlorite hosted gold and copper-gold mineralisation.
-It not only supports our exploration model but ushers in a new generation of deposits that have remained largely undetected by previous explorers.
+Edna Beryl West and extensions represent the third discovery by Emmerson (and partners) of high grade, hematite-chlorite hosted gold and copper-gold mineralisation.
+It validates our science based approach to exploration through ushering in a new generation of deposits that have remained largely undetected by previous explorers.